cjprybol/reproducibility-via-singularity/README.md

 brew cask install vagrant
 # brew cask install virtualbox
 ```
-**Quick Fix**: These instructions don't work with the new VirtualBox 5.1 `brew cask` install, and thus I've had to bail on the current (as of July 16, 2016) cask.
+**Quick fix**: These instructions don't work with the new VirtualBox 5.1 `brew cask` install, and thus I've had to bail on the current (as of July 16, 2016) cask.
 Go to [VirtualBox's old build page](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0) and install the appropriate version for your system.
 Or try the `brew cask` method and let me know that it works again and I'll update these instructions.
 ```bash
 mkdir singularity-vm && cd singularity-vm
 # generate a virtual machine